wp-plugins/accordion-shortcodes/readme.txt

 **clicktoclose**: Sets whether clicking an open title closes it.
 Set `clicktoclose="true/false"` on the opening accordion tag like this: `[accordion clicktoclose="true"]`.
 Default is `false`.

 **scroll**: Sets whether to scroll to the title when it's clicked open.
 This is useful if you have a lot of content within your accordion items.
 Set `scroll="true/false"` on the opening accordion tag like this: `[accordion scroll="true"]`.
 Default is `false`.
+You may also specify an integer for a pixel offset if you'd like the page to scroll further (useful when the site uses a fixed position header navigation).
+NOTE: Only use pixel offset integers of > 0.
+If you do not want a scroll offset, but still want scrolling, simply use `scroll="true"`.

+**class**: Sets a custom CSS class for the accordion group or individual accordion items.
+Set `class="your-class-name"` on the opening accordion or accordion-item shortcode like this: `[accordion class="your-class-name"]` or `[accordion-item class="your-class-name"]`.
+Added a class to the accordion-item will add the class to the title HTML tag.

 **tag**: Set the global HTML tag to use for all accordion titles.
 Set `tag="h2"` on the opening accordion tag like this: `[accordion tag="h2"]`.
 Default is `h3`.